-- The 1.4 mile Trading Post trail leads you through the Fountain and Lyons formations before ending up at the trading post.
+- The 1.4-mile Trading Post trail leads you through the Fountain and Lyons formations before ending up at the trading post.

 Horseback Riding – Permitted on the Red Rocks trail.

-Address: 18300 West Alameda Parkway, Morrison
+Address: 18300 West Alameda Parkway, Morrison, CO 80465

 Fees: None (except concerts)

-Pets: Yes, on leash (except concerts)
+Pets: Yes, permitted on a leash except at concerts